ifm/developerportal/v1.1.30/_sources/Technology/configuration.md.txt

 When facing this issue, the user can  do the following:
 1. As a first troubleshooting step, use the [`get_init` function](https://api.ifm3d.com/stable/_autosummary/ifm3dpy.device.O3R.html#ifm3dpy.device.O3R.get_init) ([`GetInit()`](https://api.ifm3d.com/stable/cpp_api/classifm3d_1_1O3R.html#a0d703bc04a0d893733cbb1f5c6983d82) in c++) to assess the current persistent configuration.
 1. If a configuration is saved and you want to change it, the only option currently is to perform a factory reset.
 This is available in all the provide software interfaces (ifm3d and the Vision Assistant) and will reset the setting to the factory settings.
-The only downside is that it will also erase the whole OEM user space (docker container, application code, etc).
+The only downside is that it will also erase the whole OEM user space (Docker container, application code, etc).

 :::{note}